Holiday in the Park is back! ‘Tis the season for glittering lights, festive performances, delicious hot chocolate…and s’more!

-Our family kicked off our holiday season this year at Six Flags Holiday in the Park.
-As a family who tends to delay our festivities a bit (well, at least until after Halloween) Holiday in the Park was a great way to ease into the Christmas spirit.
+Our family has kicked off our holiday season at Six Flags Holiday in the Park in the past, and it was a great way to ease into the Christmas spirit.
 Who doesn’t like Christmas trees and roller coasters???

 Here are 7 things you won’t want to miss at Six Flags Holiday In The Park.

-No Clark Griswald demonstrations here – the kiddoes really enjoyed this magical moment.
+No Clark Griswald demonstrations here – the kiddos really enjoyed this magical moment.
 You can also catch the carolers at various other times at the park entrance.

 Don’t miss Magic of the Season, a tunnel lined with synchronized lighting and music, the Candlelight Carousel, and A ScreamPunk Christmas, which is a somewhat non-traditional, yet way cool take on holiday displays.

-Don’t miss Six Flag’s newest attraction.
+Don’t miss one of Six Flag’s newest attractions — Pandemonium.
 Pandemonium is a crazy-cool tower-type ride that will spin and twist you around at dizzying heights.
-And what better time for your maiden voyage that at Holiday in the Park, where you can enjoy light displays like the aforementioned ScreamPunk Christmas at 147 feet high and 70 miles per hour!
-(Hey Santa – if you’re back is out again you might want to skip this one)
+And what better time to ride than at Holiday in the Park, where you can enjoy light displays from 147 feet high and 70 miles per hour!
+(Hey Santa – if your back is out again you might want to skip this one.)

 Ok, the show is called Step into Christmas, and I’m cornball.
 Seriously, head to the Crystal Pistol for a little holiday singing and dancing.
 It’s a great way to warm up those cold bones.
 The show is about 30 minutes long, which to us is the perfect length for kids.
 Ours did legit enjoy it.

 Pro tip: Sit in the first two rows of seats!
 You’ll love it SNOW much more!

 It’s called S’Mores “Village,” but we found more than one location throughout the park, so look for the less crowded areas.